 Why Acne Can Still Appear

-Even during menopause, breakouts are still possible.
+Even during menopause, breakouts can still occur.

 To manage this:

-- Avoid overly harsh treatments
+- Avoid harsh or excessive treatments

-- Keep your routine balanced
+- Keep your routine simple

-Facial Hair Changes
+Changes in Facial Hair

-Some individuals may notice increased facial hair growth during this stage.
+Some individuals may notice increased facial hair.

 - Temporary removal methods

-Dealing With Uneven Skin Tone
+Managing Uneven Skin Tone

 Pigmentation and dark spots may become more noticeable over time.

-To improve skin tone:
+To support even skin tone:

-- Use antioxidant-based products
+- Use protective skincare

-- Apply sunscreen daily
+- Apply sunscreen regularly

-- Be consistent and patient
+- Stay consistent

 A Simple Routine That Works